steilerDev/icloud-photos-sync/README.md

 ## Guides
 This app is written in Typescript/NodeJS and can therefore be executed directly on the host through npm.
 Alternatively a Docker Image is provided:

   - [NPM User Guide](https://steilerdev.github.io/icloud-photos-sync/user-guides/npm/)
   - [Docker User Guide](https://steilerdev.github.io/icloud-photos-sync/user-guides/docker/)
   - [CLI Reference](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/)

 ## Contributing & Feedback
-he tool is not yet 'production ready', since it (mighmost likely) still contains some issues and edge cases, that need to be addressed.
+This tool is not yet *production ready*, since it (most likely) still contains some issues and edge cases, that need to be addressed.

 I hope for the support of the community, to fully understand the reverse-engineered API and discover edge cases and bugs.
 I tried to make this code base as maintainable and automated as possible, in order to make future releases and contributions quick and easy.